 Way back in 2012, I wrote a tutorial for a Retro Weekender Travel Bag.
 I had no idea it would take off the way it did and to this day is one of the top 5 most viewed sewing projects on this blog.
 Through the years I’ve made a few small changes to the bag to accommodate readers requests (i.e. sewn purse handles), but the pattern remained essentially the same.
 Today I’m happy to announce a completely re-thought and refreshed Retro Travel Bag Sewing Pattern.

-I’m still steadily working thorough what I’m now calling the “great pattern writing binge of 2016”. *wink* Most all of my sewing patterns are being refreshed and re photographed, I am also adding several new ones to the mix.
+I’m still steadily working through what I’m now calling the “great pattern writing binge of the summer”.
+Most all of my sewing patterns are being refreshed and re-photographed, I am also adding several new ones to the mix.
 I’ve been planning a refresh of the Retro Travel Bag since last fall but didn’t want to rush it.
-I wanted it to be right, and I wanted to simply the construction of the bag as much as possible (it’s still an advanced intermediate pattern).
+I wanted it to be right, and I wanted to simplify the construction of the bag as much as possible (it’s still an advanced intermediate pattern).

 I think I’ve made more than 15 of these bags now, with about 6 of those during this year alone.
 After all of the testing and redesigning I’ve come up with a pattern that I am SO excited about.

 As with all of my PDF sewing patterns, if you’ve purchased a pattern in the past, and it is updated, you can download the update for free (just email me).